Rei-SwitchBot/faq/en-us-second-reply/Floor Cleaning Robot S20.md

 ---
-### Troubleshooting SwitchBot Floor Cleaning Robot S20 Won't Charge

-Thank you for reporting this issue.
-We apologize for any inconvenience caused.
-1. To determine if your device needs to be replaced or repaired, could you kindly provide a short video showing the issue?
-  1. A video showing the robot being manually placed at the base station with both the robot and base station indicator lights visible.

-2. Also, if the replacement service is needed, to expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.

-- Purchase channel
-- Order ID
-- Recipient Full Name
-- Phone Number
-- Country
-- Street Address
-- City
-- State/Province
-- ZIP/Postal Code
-- A screenshot of your order

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance. *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

----
 ### Troubleshooting SwitchBot Floor Cleaning Robot S20 Leaves a Few Centimeters of Water Drops While Mopping the Floor

 Thank you for reporting this issue.